Crime and the Criminal Justice System

 What is an arraignment?

-Your first appearance in court is called an arraignment or an initial hearing.
+Your first appearance in court is called an arraignment, an advisement, or an initial hearing.
 At an arraignment, the judge will tell you what you are accused of, and explain your rights in court.
 The judge will then ask you whether you committed the offense.
 All you have to say is that you admit or you deny the charges against you.
 This is like pleading guilty or not guilty in adult court.
 Unless you have decided, with the help of a lawyer and your parents or guardians, to admit the charges, it is best to say “deny.”
 You can change your mind later.
 If you cannot afford a lawyer, the court will usually appoint one for you at the arraignment.
 If you can afford a lawyer but don’t have one yet, you can ask the court for a reasonable amount of time to find a lawyer before you decide anything.

 What is a detention hearing?